mamazlikha/jcdecaux/projet/README.md

 To make a new research, you must refresh the page

-To test the REST API of Routing with bikes service, with postman (or inside the navigator), please excute the following link (assuming you've already stared the hosted services, as exolained previously) : http://localhost:8733/Design_Time_Addresses/RoutingWithBikes/RESTBikeRoutingService/computeRoute?addressOfStart=4%20rue%20du%20sauveur%2069007%20lyon&addressOfDest=28%20Rue%20des%20Heros%20marseille
+To test the REST API of Routing with bikes service, with postman (or inside the navigator), please copy/paste the following link in your browser (or postman, assuming you've already stared the hosted services, as exolained previously) : http://localhost:8733/Design_Time_Addresses/RoutingWithBikes/RESTBikeRoutingService/computeRoute?addressOfStart=4%20rue%20du%20sauveur%2069007%20lyon&addressOfDest=28%20Rue%20des%20Heros%20marseille

 see the project on github : https://github.com/FRANCISAnas/eiin839/tree/benjaminvella-main/projet